gradle/gradle/design-docs/features/composite-build/tooling-api/request-models.md

-## Tooling client requests arbitrary model type for every project in a composite
+## Tooling Client requests models for all builds in a composite

 ### Overview

-Previous stories have implemented hard-coded support only for EclipseProject models.
-This story adds support for the other standard models that are supported in the Tooling API.
+This story provides an API for retrieving a particular model type for all projects in a `GradleConnection`.

+This will be useful both for a single multi-project build, as well as for a composite consisting of muliple builds.
+(With the existing `ProjectConnection` API, getting all models for a multi-project build can involve opening a connection to each subproject.)

 Tooling API supports retrieving these model types:
 - hierarchical model, a single model contains models for all projects.